Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 #### Size flexibility
 Bear in mind that you can also make use of size flexibility for Reserved Instances.
+A reserved database instance of a certain size, can be applied to 50% of the usage of a database instance that is one size bigger.
+A reserved single-AZ instance can be applied to 50% of the usage of a multi-AZ database instance of the same size.
-If you are sure about the chosen RDS instance family, such as db.m6, db.r3 or db.t4g, and the minimum instance type, such as medium, large or 2xlarge, you need, then go ahead and reserve the minimum instance type of that specific db instance family already.
+If you are sure about the RDS instance family ( `db.m6`, `db.r3`,`db.t4g`,...) and the minimum instance type (`medium`, `large`,`2xlarge`,...) to cover the baseline load, you can reserve the db instance already.
-The size flexibility will allow two reserved RDS instances to count as one reserved RDS instance of one instance type higher.
+If at some point in the future the load increases, you can add reserved instances to cover the new baseline load.
 ### Which option should I pick?
 Pick the option with the largest cost saving.
 If both are approximately equal consider whether you are sure that you will need the RDS instance for the reserved amount of time.